Jayashree-D/docs/designs/physical-led.md

 ## Requirements

- - Read postcode from all servers.
- - Display the host postcode to the 7 segment display based on host position selection.
- - Provide a command interface for user to see any server(multi-host) current postcode.
+ - Udev rules to receive LED events.
+ - Support for Dbus signal to send LED events to phosphor-led-sysfs method.
- - Provide a command interface for user to see any server(multi-host) postcode history.
+ - Provide a single systemd service for phosphor-led-sysfs application.
- - Support for hot-plug-able host.

 ## Proposed Design